TurtleEngr/gitproj/doc/user-doc/git-proj.md

         git proj status -g "-s --ignored"

+    See **git status --help** for the status options.

 - **-r "pRawOpt"**

     Raw options.
 Currently these options will be passed to the diff command.
-For example to show the files that are the same between local and remote:
+For example to show the raw files that are the same between local and remote:

         git proj status -r "-s"

+    See **git diff --help** for the diff options.

 - **\[common-options\]**